kristiana11/cs305_module05/README.md

 Nicholas Robishaw
 (My favorite type of food is Italian food)
 Brett Lewerke
-(My favorite type of food is Asian food)
+(My favorite type of food is hispanic)